QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 * and solve it

-You will do the partial derivative of the Lagrangian for each of your variables equals to 0.
+You will do the partial derivative of the Lagrangian for each of your variables equals 0.
 That's a system so you "simply" have to solve it.

-**Note**: my teachers are only calculating all the partial derivative of the variables
-(x,y,...), but some are also doing it for lambda.
+**Note**: my teachers are only calculating all the partial derivatives of the variables (x,y,...), but some are also doing it for lambda.

 You will get your critical point ``X*`` (x*, y*, ...)